 Certified Safe Farm: Saving Lives, Improving Health, and Lowering Costs on North Carolina Farms

 Certified Safe Farm is a comprehensive agricultural health and safety program for farmers, family members, and employees that saves lives, prevents injury, improves health, and saves costs!
 In North Carolina, the program involves:

 The First on Scene program was designed to teach individuals who are first on scene at a farm incident how to respond safely.
+The program can be tailored to fit the specific needs of any farm.
+Our instructors can also provide CPR/AED/First Aid certification through the Health Safety Institute, which is an OSHA-compliant training program.
 The two distinct programs vary depending on the audience:

 The Grain Safety / Grain Rescue Program was developed with two main audiences: